Are you searching for the best Japanese grocery stores in NYC?

 Whilst it’s small, it doesn’t have the same capability of range as the first three stores in our list of the best Japanese grocery stores in NYC, but though it be but little: it is FIERCE.

 They specialise in Japanese bits and bobs from skincare to dried noodles, and their in-house deli counter holds its own against the stalwarts in this list!
-Definitely a great addition to my list of Japanese grocery stores in NYC.
+A great addition to my list of Japanese grocery stores in NYC.